Rahul91/GitGui/README.md

          sudo pip install GitGui
 and that does the trick for you.

-But before using pip to instal this package, little bit of tweaking is needed.
+But before using pip to install this package, little bit of tweaking is needed.
 You have to configure your pip.conf file.
 You should find your pip.conf file here: /home/.pip/pip.conf, however if it is not present, dont panic just make a file namely pip.conf and put the codes within as showed.
 Let me show from begining.

           /$ cd .pip